PebbleRoad/cobblestone/README.md

 - `src/components/ComponentName/ComponentName.test.js`
 - `src/components/ComponentName/ComponentName.vue`

-CLI utility for component scaffolding is WIP.
+CLI utility for component scaffolding is a work-in-progress.

 ### Writing component stories

-Refer to the [Storybook documentation](https://storybook.js.org/basics/guide-vue/#write-your-stories) and example component story for now.
+Refer to the [Storybook documentation](https://storybook.js.org/basics/guide-vue/#write-your-stories) and example component story.

 ### Writing and running tests

-WIP.
+Documentation for this section is a work-in-progress.

 ### Configuring Webpack

-WIP.
+Documentation for this section is a work-in-progress.

 ## FAQ